-The restoration initiative in the Gulf Coast region is still in its infancy.
-Several aspects of its planning, implementation, and funding are uncertain or still being developed.
-While funding under the NFWF and NRDA early restoration efforts has been released, funding provided for under the RESTORE Act has not been released due to funding uncertainty and other factors.
-Recent developments, such as the promulgation of the U.S. Treasury Department regulations on the creation and allocation of funds under NFWF and NRDA efforts, have increased the attention on Gulf Coast restoration.
-As the multiple processes governing Gulf Coast restoration move forward, Congress might consider questions related to the coordination, planning, and implementation of these efforts, and may look to other comparable initiatives for lessons learned that could be incorporated into work on the Gulf Coast.
-Questions aimed at addressing adaptive management, governance, and striking a balance between restoration and the economy could be among the other issues raised in congressional oversight of Gulf Coast restoration.
+Although implementation has progressed on several fronts, several aspects of Gulf Coast restoration planning, implementation, and funding are uncertain or still being developed.
+Some funding under the RESTORE Act, NFWF, and NRDA early restoration efforts has been released.
+Developments, such as the BP settlement, and the release of funding under NFWF, NRDA, and RESTORE Act processes, have increased the attention on Gulf Coast restoration.
+As the multiple processes governing these efforts move forward, Congress might consider questions related to their coordination, planning, and implementation and may look to other comparable initiatives for lessons learned that could be incorporated into work on the Gulf Coast.
+Questions aimed at addressing adaptive management, governance, and striking a balance between restoration and the economy could be among the issues raised in congressional oversight of Gulf Coast restoration.

-81 Under the Great Lakes Restoration Initiative (GLRI), federal funding for the initiative is provided largely in addition to existing, base funding for restoration actions.
+90 Under the Great Lakes Restoration Initiative (GLRI), federal funding for the initiative is provided largely in addition to existing, base funding for restoration actions.
 Federal agencies are specifically directed not to substitute GLRI funding for existing funding.